scaleway/ai-pulse-nvidia-trt-llm/docs/01-setup.md

     - InstancesFullAccess
   - SSH Keys defined at project Level.
 See [here](https://www.scaleway.com/en/docs/console/project/how-to/create-ssh-key/)
 - Terraform >= 1.3.X See [here](https://www.terraform.io/downloads.html).

+## Disclaimer
+Components and architecture deployed here have been deployed in the context of training.
+This is not a production ready deployment as it is lacking some security features like VPC integration.

+**Cost** : *Price of H100*2GPU (5.76675/hour - 31/12/2023)*
 # Infrastructure Layer
 ## Deployment
 1. Configure your environment variables, so that Scaleway terraform providers can interact with Scaleway backbone :